viewedlobster/verona/sample/subt/proto.md

 Γ*, B  ⊢ Δ*, B'
 ---- [arrow]
 Γ, A -> B ⊢ Δ, A' -> B'
+// TODO: see the Self typing concern below

 // T[[\alpha]] is of the form   α [t] ... [t]
 // where type application associate to the left